MrithulP/MrithulP/README.md

 <h2 align="left">
 Hi 👋!
 I’m Mrithul, a Data Science student and developer with a strong interest in programming, web development, and creative technology.
+I’m passionate about building websites and applications, developing innovative solutions, exploring game development, and combining technical expertise with creativity, including photography.
 </h2>